-Other Tests Administered in Allen ISD
+Other Tests Administered by Allen ISD

-CogAT – Cognitive Abilities Test, Form 7
+CogAT – Cognitive Abilities Test

 The CogAT assesses the level and pattern of cognitive development of students, measuring both general and specific reasoning abilities.
 These abilities are assessed in three domains: verbal, quantitative, and nonverbal.
 The results of the CogAT are used by teachers to adapt instruction to the needs and abilities of their students and by student support teams as a resource in developing interventions and support.
 The CogAT is administered to students in Allen ISD in Kindergarten.

 mCLASS - mCLASS Reading Diagnostic Assessment

 mCLASS Reading is a universal screener that measures the development of students' reading skills. mCLASS Reading quickly identifies student needs and offers targeted activities for instruction by using the Dynamic Indicators of Basic Early Literacy Skills (DIBELS) assessment.
 Allen ISD students in grades K-2 will take mCLASS Reading three times per school year.

 MAP Growth is a computer-adaptive test created by NWEA.
 This type of assessment challenges top performers without overwhelming students whose skills are below grade level.
 The results provide teachers with information to help them deliver the appropriate content for each student and determine each student's academic growth over time.
 Allen ISD students in grades K-8 will take MAP Growth three times per school year.
 Grades K-2 will take MAP Growth in Math.
 Grades 3-8 students will take MAP Growth in Math, Science, Reading, and Language.

 PSAT – Preliminary Scholastic Aptitude Test

 PSAT 8/9 - administered to students in grade 9